 Gondwana Memory Center

-The Geodiversity Museum of UFRJ is equipped with a vast collection of Brazilian specimens of rocks, minerals and fossils.
-Note the amazing sample of Amethyst from southern Brazil collected in the Serra Geral Formation, the widespread magmatic province that formed shortly prior to the initiation of the South Atlantic crust.
-In the African continent is recorded especially in Namibia as the Ethendeka volcanics.
+The Museum of Geodiversity at the UFRJ has a large collection of Brazilian specimens of rocks, minerals and fossils.
+The CMG will have a space destined to the exhibition of the testimonies of the existence of Gondwana next to the Institute of Geociências of UFRJ, in the Museum of Geodiversity.
+Note in the image the surprising sample of amethyst from the south of Brazil collected in the Serra Geral Formation, the great magmatic province formed shortly before the beginning of the formation of the crust of the South Atlantic Ocean.
+On the African continent occurs especially in Namibia on the volcanic rocks of Ethendeka.